Noahmunz21/ics385spring2026/README.md

 **ICS 385 Spring 2026**

-This is the main page for Course ICS 385 Spring 2026.
+This is my main page for Course ICS 385 Spring 2026.

 **Week 1 - Introduction, AI, and Setup.**